AvivGelfand/Resume/README.md

 ## Hebrew University of Jerusalem, Adi Leibovitch's Quantitative Legal Research lab, NLP Data Scientist & Research Assistant

 - 2023 – 2024
 - Executed Supervised-Fine-Tuning of open-source LLMs to classify textual argument-types in trials; reduced labeling time and errors, replacing manual tagging with LLM-based tagging.
-Applied PEFT and LoRA with HF, PyTorch, and CUDA.
+Applied PEFT and LoRA with Hugging Face transformers and PyTorch.
 - Achieved over 90% accuracy and 80% F1 scores in most target labels.
 Saved days of model complexity and training time using efficient sampling, overcoming significant imbalance.
 - Presented findings and achievements at a prominent statistics and data science conference in May 2024.